patkearns10/dbt-fusion-sao-streamlit/README.md

 **Analyze performance patterns** across multiple job runs over time:
 - **⚡ Parallel processing**: Analyzes up to 10 runs simultaneously for 5-10x faster results
+- **NEW: Run Status Filtering** - Analyze Success, Error, or Cancelled runs independently
+- **Environment-Wide or Job-Specific**: Choose all jobs in environment or filter to one
+- **Job Type Filtering** - Filter to ci, merge, scheduled, or other jobs
+- **SAO Jobs Only** - Focus on State-Aware Orchestration jobs for accurate reuse metrics
 - **Reuse Rate Trending**: Track reuse percentage over time with trend line
 - **Goal Visualization**: 30% reuse goal line on charts
 - **Trend Statistics**: Average, peak, and lowest reuse rates